dlang/DIPs/Drafts/1NNN-JSH.md

 No change to grammar.
 Implementation consists of a small change to `lex.d` to detect when string literals are prefixed with the `i` character.
 It adds a boolean flag to string literals to keep track of which ones are "interpolated".
 Then in the parse stage, if a string literal is marked as "interpolated" then it lowers it to a tuple of strings and expressions.

 Implementation and tests can be found here: https://github.com/dlang/dmd/pull/7988/files

+## Language Feature vs Library Feature

+It has been brought up that this could be done as a library.
+Here is a breakdown of the pros and cons of a library implementation as opposed to a language implementation:

+:white_check_mark: Library Pros:
+- Requires no language changes

+:x: Library Cons:
+- Awkward syntax
+- Bad performance
+- Depends on a library for a trivial feature
+- Cannot be used with betterC

+:white_check_mark: Language Pros:
+- High performance
+- Nice syntax
+- Better integration (IDEs, syntax highlighting, autocompletion)

+:x: Language Cons:

+NOTE:(Should we have pros/cons for both, or only one?)
+NOTE:(We should explain why the listed pros/cons make language feature a better choice)

 ## Breaking Changes and Deprecations